notepad-plus-plus/npp-usermanual/content/docs/user-defined-language-system.md

 * The **Folder & Default** tab allows setting the default style, setting up keywords (or characters) that will allow code folding, and setting up styles for those keywords.
 The **Open**, **Middle**, and **Close** boxes under each folding-type define the triggers for the start, middle, and end of folding.
 For example, with `if`, `else`, and `endif`, it will define fold regions so that you can fold from `if` to `else`, from `else` to `endif`, and (assuming there is no `else` clause) from `if` to `endif`.  **Folding in comment** allows comments to include folding; **Folding in code 1 style** allows the triggers to be touching something else (so with a trigger of `{`, it will match `if{` or `if {`), whereas **Folding in code 2 style** requires there be whitespace around the trigger (so `if{` would _not_ match an **Open**-trigger of `{`).

-* The **Keywords List** tab allows defining eight (8) different groups of keywords, so you can style different groups of words differently (like builtin functions vs. flow control keywords).
+* The **Keywords List** tab allows defining eight (8) different groups of keywords, so you can style different groups of words differently (like built-in functions vs. flow control keywords).
 Separate each keyword by a space (and that means that spaces are not allowed in keywords unless you put quotes around the phrase).
 If **☐ Prefix Mode** is enabled for a given group, that means that it will match anything that _starts_ with your string (so a keyword of `for` would match `for`, `forth`, and `format` if that option is enabled).

     As a point of interest, you shouldn't have a given keyword in more than one keyword-group _or_ folder-group.
 If you want `if`/`else`/`endif` to cause block-folding, do not also put them in one of your keyword-groups.